 In any case, this score can now be used for planning.
 Any configuration with nonzero $f_{inf}(q)$ is now a candidate for a goal, which means we have a goal set rather than a single configuration.
 Moreover, we need to pick amongst the goals, and trade off between configurations that are nearby vs those with high $f_{inf}(q)$.
 Let $f_{move}(y)$ be the movement cost of a path $y:[0,T] \rightarrow \mathcal{F}$.
 We would like to find paths that have high $f_{inf}$ at the terminal state and low $f_{move}$.
 One straightforward approach is to define the score of a path $y$ as the rate of information gain, $$s(y) = f_{inf}(y(T)) / f_{move}(y),$$ with higher values better.

-If there are no goal nodes with positive rate of information gain, then either there is no more unexplored area in the map, or the resolution of the graph was not set finely enough.
+If there are no candidate viewpoints with positive information gain, then either there is no more unexplored area in the map, or viewpoints were note sampled densely enough.

-Note that this approach generates high-quality paths given the current state of information, but only assesses how much information can be gathered at a single goal state.
-As a result, it is referred to as a greedy information-gain approach.
-In this example, there is no information loss, and the robot will never reach a dead-end from which it cannot escape, so greedy information gain will indeed suffice to build the map.
+Note that the approach outlined above generates high-quality paths given the current state of information, but only assesses how much information can be gathered at a single goal state.
+As a result, it is referred to as a greedy information-gain strategy.
+Moving to a viewpoint causes no information loss, and the robot will never reach a dead-end from which it cannot escape, so greedy information gain will indeed suffice to build the map.

-Deciding what to do in the first case can be addressed by a simple heuristic; if there is no chance to complete the task with the current information, perform information gathering.
+To do better, the robot should be able to determine 1) is there enough information to complete the task, 2) if the task can only be achieved partially or probabilistically, should I continue gathering information or attempt to complete some of the task?
+In some cases, addressing the first issue can be addressed by a simple heuristic; if there is no chance to complete the task with the current information, perform information gathering.
 As soon as enough information is available to complete the task, do it.
 This heuristic performs adequately in some cases, but it does not direct its information gathering toward accomplishing the task.
 If you lost a contact lens, would it make sense to start mapping out the walls?

 The strategy of task-driven information gain requires defining a new score that takes the likelihood of task achievement into account rather than the mere quantity of information gathered.
-For most problem settings this likelihood cannot be evaluated analytically, since it would, in essense, involve solving a planning problem for every possible world (see the section below).
-Instead, task-relevance
+For most problem settings this likelihood cannot be evaluated analytically, since it would, in essence, involve solving a planning problem for every possible world (see the section below).
+However, if we can assess whether some information would be relevant to a task, then we can define a task relevance weighting to our information gain scoring scheme to apply standard NBV-style planning to solve the problem.

 More sophisticated techniques for handling uncertainty will reason in an information space to predict how future measurements could lead future changes in the robot's knowledge about the world.
 For example, they would predict whether a target is to be located in a given room, or whether sensing walls more closely could open up narrow passages in the map.
 However, these methods are generally more computationally complex than planning in configuration space, because the space of maps is enormous!